javiertuya/dashgit/README.md

   or `Add owners to dependabot` parameters, respectively.
 - The scope of Branches view is handled differently, as data is obtained by the GraphQL API requests instead of the REST API.
   On GitHub you have to specify one or more than the following scopes: OWNER, ORGANIZATION_MEMBER or COLLABORATOR.
+  Optionally you can include PRs from other repositories even if they are out of the scope.

 ### Filtering configuration
 The requests made against the repositories get the most recent work items that fit on a single response page,